albar965/littlenavmap-manual/en/INTRO.md

 _Little Navmap_ is currently available in English and French.
 I will happily support anybody who would like to translate the user interface or manual into another language.
 Language packages can be added to a _Little Navmap_ installation later once they are available.

+You can override the user interface language in the dialog `Options` the the tab `User Interface`.

 Despite using the English language in the user interface the locale settings of the operating system will be used.
 So, e.g. on a German version of Windows you will see comma as a decimal separator instead of the English dot.

 The language and locale settings can be forced to English in the dialog `Options` on the tab `User Interface` if a translated user interface is not desired.